 We have three choices amid affliction.

 Believing that God is good is easy when our ordeals are brief, infrequent, and mild, and our sense of fairness is never violated.
-However, believing that he is good when our suffering is severe, continuous, or unfair can be problematic.
+However, doing so when our suffering is severe, continuous, or unfair can be problematic.

-Exercising faith amid affliction means basing our trust in God on the objective evidence of his existence and his previous faithfulness rather than on a subjective perception of our current misery.
+Exercising faith in God amid affliction means basing our trust on the objective evidence of his existence and his previous faithfulness rather than on a subjective perception of our current misery.

 We infer God’s existence from the intricate beauty and sophisticated functionality of the cosmos and all living things.
 We see evidence of his previous faithfulness in our lives, the lives of those around us, and Biblical history.